oracle/python-cx_Oracle/doc/src/module.rst

    can be used within a logon trigger as well as any other PL/SQL procedures.
    Each entry in the list is expected to contain three strings: the namespace, the name and the value.

+   The tag argument, if specified, is expected to be a string and will limit the sessions that can be returned from a session pool unless the matchanytag argument is set to True.
+In that case sessions with the specified tag will be preferred over others, but if no such sessions are available a session with a different tag may be returned instead.
+In any case, untagged sessions will always be returned if no sessions with the specified tag are available.
+   Sessions are tagged when they are :meth:`released <SessionPool.release>` back to the pool.

 .. function:: Cursor(connection)